flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 *Design Goal: To facilitate player expression and strategic social interaction.
 The system aims to simulate the push-and-pull of detective interviews, allowing players to extract information through intelligent conversation and social deduction rather than selecting from predefined options.*

-> ⚠️ **ACTIVE DEBUGGING:** The dialogue system is currently undergoing troubleshooting for text duplication, UI input state, and performance issues.
-Diagnostic logging has been added with `[INPUTDBG]` and `[TIMEDBG]` tags.

 The dialogue system connects player interactions with the LLM system:

 1. **DialogueControl**: